gohugoio/hugo/docs/content/overview/configuration.md

     uglyURLs:                   false
     # Do not make the url/path to lowercase
     disablePathToLower:         false
+    # if true, auto-detect Chinese/Janapese/Korean Languages in the content. (.Summary and .WordCount can work properly in CJKLanguage)
+    hasCJKLanguage              false
     # verbose output
     verbose:                    false
     # verbose logging